ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 Site Websocket or API Terms of Service [wss://dex.iobanker.com:9090]:

-The following terms and conditions (the “Site Websocket or API Terms of Service”) govern your access to, and use, of our proprietary application programming interface, including our ‘Site API’ or ‘Site Websocket’ (collectively, the “Site API”) and the related documentation, the current version of which is located at  https://github.com/bitshares/bitshares-core/wiki/API (the “BitShares API Documentation”), all of which are designed to facilitate your access to, and use of, our Services (as defined in the Terms of Service).
+The following terms and conditions (the “Site Websocket or API Terms of Service”) govern your access to, and use, of our proprietary application programming interface, including our ‘Site API’ or ‘Site Websocket’ (collectively, the “Site API”) and the related documentation, the current version of which is located at  https://github.com/bitshares/bitshares-core/wiki/API (the “BitShares API Documentation”), all of which are designed to facilitate your access to, and use of, our Software Services (as defined in the Terms of Service).

 1. Use of the Site API and BitShares API Documentation:

 1.1.
 Use of the Site API.
 Subject to your compliance with the terms and conditions hereunder, you may use the Site API solely in accordance with these API Terms of Service and the BitShares API Documentation.

 1.2.
 License to Site API Documentation.
-We hereby grant to you a revocable, non-exclusive, non-sublicensable, non-transferrable license to access and use the Site API Documentation solely to facilitate your development of applications that interface with the Services in accordance with these API Terms of Service and the Site API Documentation (each such application, an “Application”).
+We hereby grant to you a revocable, non-exclusive, non-sublicensable, non-transferrable license to access and use the Site API Documentation solely to facilitate your development of applications that interface with the Software Services in accordance with these API Terms of Service and the Site API Documentation (each such application, an “Application”).

 1.3.
 Open Source Site API. by using the source code you acknowledge and understand that it is your responsibility to review such licenses carefully and to comply with the terms and conditions contained therein.